JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
 There are times that instead of counting or summing you simply want to get the maximum or minimum value of a particular column from your dataset.
-As an experienced spreadsheets user you are certainly familiar with the MAX and MIN functions.
+As an experienced spreadsheet user you are most likely familiar with the MAX and MIN functions.

 ---